cozyxiong/On-Chain-Agent-Protocol/docs/product-architecture.md

 - A large generic settlement contract before the off-chain plan format and matching behavior are proven.

-These are valuable later, but they should not block a clean AgentDEXAggregator MVP.
+These are valuable later, but they should not block a clean protocol MVP.

 ## 3. Final System Architecture